Wimal Weerawansa: Career

 Weerawansha played key roles in the JVP's opposition to President Chandrika Kumaratunga's devolution plans and the Norwegian facilitated peace talk with the militant Liberation Tigers of Tamil Eelam.
 On 20 January 2004, the Sri Lanka Freedom Party (SLFP) and the JVP got together to form the United People's Freedom Alliance (UPFA).
 Weerawansa was one of the UPFA's candidates in Colombo District at the 2004 parliamentary election and was re-elected.
 In June 2005, the JVP left the UPFA government.
 Weerawansha was general-secretary of the Patriotic National Movement (PNM).

 Weerawansha fell out with the leadership of JVP and was suspended from the party in March 2008, on accusations of corruption, espionage and extra-marital affairs.
+This decision was taken by JVP's executive committee and was approved by majority votes.
 In May 2008, several dissident JVP MPs led by Weerawansa formed the National Freedom Front (NFF) (or the Jathika Nidahas Peramuna).
 The NFF joined the UPFA government in December 2008.
 Weerawansa was re-elected at the 2010 parliamentary election.
 He was appointed Minister of Construction, Engineering Services, Housing and Common Amenities after the election.
 He lost his ministerial position following the January 2015 presidential election.
 He was re-elected at the August 2015 parliamentary election.
 Weerawansha was appointed as the Minister of Small & Medium Business and Enterprise Development, Industries and Supply chain Management in November 2019 following the 2019 presidential election.

-Weerawansa was appointed as Minister of Industries in 2020 under Gotabaya Rajapaksa, but was later stripped of his ministerial portfolios on 3 March, 2022.
+Weerawansa was appointed as Minister of Industries in 2020 under Gotabaya Rajapaksa, but was later stripped of his ministerial portfolios on 3 March 2022.